ivandustin/smallbrowser/README.md

 For debugging purposes, you may open the `browser.storage/contents` and `browser.storage/responses` directory that contains information about all your visited websites.

-*GRACE AND PEACE TO YOU FROM OUR LORD JESUS CHRIST*
+*GRACE AND PEACE TO YOU FROM OUR LORD JESUS CHRIST.
+OUR LORD JESUS LOVES YOU.*